High-dimensional GARCH process segmentation with an application to Value-at-Risk: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{sec:model}, we introduce a time-varying multivariate GARCH model which provides a framework for the theoretical treatment of our methodology.
-Section \ref{sec:method} is devoted to the description of the proposed two-stage methodology.
-Its finite sample performance is investigated on sets of simulated data in Section \ref{sec:sim}.
-In Section \ref{sec:real}, we apply our method on a real financial data set and validate its performance by showing the importance of knowing the change-points in a portfolio of assets in risk management.
-Section \ref{sec:conc} concludes the paper.
-All the proofs are provided in the supplementary document.
+The rest of the paper is organised as follows.
+Section~\ref{sec:model} introduces a time-varying multivariate GARCH model which provides a framework for the theoretical treatment of our methodology.
+Section~\ref{sec:method} describes the proposed two-stage methodology and investigates its theoretical properties, and simulation studies in Section~\ref{sec:sim} confirm its good finite sample performance.
+In Section~\ref{sec:real}, we apply the methodology to a real financial data set and show the importance of accounting for structural breaks in a portfolio of assets in risk management.
+Section~\ref{sec:conc} concludes the paper, and the Appendix contains the proofs of theoretical results and additional simulation results.
+Our methodology is implemented in the R package \verb+segMGarch+, available from CRAN.